SaidBoudad/EasyHomeManagement/README.md

 Design the Database: Plan the structure of our database to store information about items, their categories, stock levels, prices, and any other relevant details.
 A well-organized database will make it easier to retrieve and manipulate data in our application.

 Choose a Technology Stack: Select the appropriate technologies for our web application.
-We will use popular web development frameworks Java17 and spring boot 3.1.2 , and thymeleaf for the frontend.
+We will use popular web development frameworks Java17 and spring boot 3.1.2 , and thymeleaf for the frontend(thymeleaf is a server-side Java template engine that allows you to create dynamic web pages by blending your HTML templates with Java code.
+It acts as a "motor" or engine for rendering templates, where you can embed dynamic data and expressions directly into your HTML templates using Thymeleaf's syntax.
+Thymeleaf templates are processed on the server side to generate the final HTML content that is sent to the client's browser.
+This allows you to create dynamic and data-driven web pages without needing to write extensive JavaScript code on the client side.).

 Develop the Backend: Implement the backend logic to handle inventory management, budget tracking, and buying planning.
 This involves creating APIs to interact with the database and handle user requests.